Feasibility Study for the

 This project was intended to provide information helpful to the design of an evaluation and was not designed to produce a definitive evaluation design and methodology.
 Results of this Study were intended only to provide information on feasible options for an evaluation and considerations that can be used by DHHS in consultation with the Tribes about an evaluation that could be conducted and the range of issues that could be addressed.

-1.4 - Organization of the Final Report
+Organization of this Draft Final Report

 This Final Report on the Evaluation Feasibility Study provides background information and assesses the feasibility of conducting an evaluation of DHHS programs that may be managed by Tribes under a potential new Self-Governance demonstration.
 Throughout the 15-month project, guidance and input were provided to the study team and to OASPE by the project’s Technical Working Group (TWG).[5]
 In addition, preliminary findings of the site visits and data reviews were presented at discussion sessions held at three national conferences: National Indian Health Board, National DHHS/DOI Tribal Self-Governance meetings, and National Congress of American Indians.
 The issues raised and perspectives of the TWG and participants in the discussion groups are reflected in the findings presented throughout this Final Report.